 How to Make a Chocolate Chip Cake with Chocolate Frosting:

 - 2 1/4 cups of all-purpose flour

 - 1 2/3 cups of sugar

 - Chocolate frosting (homemade or from a can)

-Preheat oven to 350.
+Preheat the oven to 350.
 Grease and flour a rectangular pan, 13x9x2 inches.

-Bake for 35-40 minutes or until a toothpick inserted in center comes out clean or until cake springs back when touched lightly in the center.
+Bake for 35-40 minutes or until a toothpick inserted in the center comes out clean or until the cake springs back when touched lightly in the center.
 Let the cake cool completely before frosting.

 Carefully frost the cake then decorate how you or your little ones desire.